-If you would like to meet with Dr. Tarro for an FAA Medical exam on the Willamette Aviation campus at the Aurora State Airport, please contact our front desk at (503) 678-2252 to reserve a time he's here on the third Saturday morning of every month.
-Second Class Medicals are $140, while Third Class Medicals are $120.
-Alternately, he offers examinations at his office in John's Landing on Monday and Wednesday mornings please contact him at (503) 222-1261 or email firstname.lastname@example.org to schedule an appointment.
-(First Class medicals, which require an EKG, are done at Dr. Tarro's office with an additional fee.)
+If you would like to meet with Dr. Buenafe for an FAA Medical exam on the Willamette Aviation campus at the Aurora State Airport, please contact our front desk at (503) 678-2252 to reserve a time.
+She is here on the third Thursday and fourth Saturday of every month.

 FAA medical examinations are now even easier with the MedXPress system.
 MedXPress was created in 2007 so that pilots could complete an electronic FAA Form 8500-8 prior to visiting an Aviation Medical Examiner (AME).
 That's right — no more forms to fill out once you arrive!
 Pilots are now required to complete an electronic 8500-8 prior to visiting any AME for an examination.
 To login or register with MedXPress, visit medxpress.faa.gov.